 What is Degenerative Disc Disease?

 When normal changes that take place in disks in your spine resulting in pain, it is known as degenerative disc disease.
 Your back is able to bend, twist, and stay flexible thanks to the spinal discs.
 However, as you age, they can begin presenting signs of wear and tear.
 Those discs start to not work as well as they used to.
 If you are dealing with pain due to those worn spinal discs, chances are you are dealing with degenerative disc disease.
 You can visit our team for treatment.
-If you are in the North Charleston, Mount Pleasant, or Surfside Beach area, give us a call here at Spine Pain Center.
+If you are in the North Charleston, Mount Pleasant, Surfside Beach, Summerville, or North Myrtle Beach area, give us a call here at Spine Pain Center.

 There are a few different ways to degenerative disk disease.
 These include: